parrt/cs652/lectures/gc.md

 static void *heap1;
 ```

-in addition to the pointers we use in mark and compact:
+plus the pointers we used in mark and compact:

 ```C
 static void *start_of_heap;